syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-N> The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
+N> For custom appointment, You can pass e.Appointment.Data as a param, you can get the custom appointment details from `Data` property of `ScheduleAppointment`.
 If an specified occurrence is changed, the `GetPatternAppointment` method returns the pattern appointment exception.

-## How to get occurrence appointment at the specified date?
+### How to get occurrence appointment at the specified date?
 Gets an occurrence at the specified date within a series of recurring appointments.

 To get specific appointment by using the following event and passing parameter as `Scheduler`, Specified `Appointment` and specified `DateTime`.